“We’re on a mission from God.”

 Finally, the Blues Brothers start pulling together the idea for one big show out of town in a big hall they book, and the Brothers drive around Chicago with a giant megaphone attached to the top of their car to advertise it as posters go up around town–which the police, the country band they crossed, and the Illinois Nazis all see.

-At the hall, the Blues Brothers finally show up, perform two songs to great success, and then once they see how many of their enemies are in the audience make a quick retreat–but not before a record producer gives them a $10,000 cash advance.
-Now with the tax money in hand, Jake and Elwood start their final approach: to Chicago City Hall to pay off the tax assessor.
+At the hall, the Blues Brothers finally show up after dodging the police, perform two songs to great success, and then–once they see how many of their many enemies are in the audience–make a quick retreat, but not before a record producer gives them a $10,000 cash advance.
+Now with the tax money in hand, Jake and Elwood start their final approach to complete their mission: to Chicago City Hall to pay off the tax assessor.

 The Blues Brothers: A Perfect Movie

 But that’s just the broad outline of the plot: like with any comedy, the greatness is in the details, performances, and little moments.
 Throughout, the Brothers are hunted by a mystery woman who attempts to kill them several times–from dynamiting their building to shooting a rocket at Jake while he’s in a phone booth, all to no avail.
 We finally find out who it is: a woman Jake had jilted.
-Just like everything else, however, she believes his flimsy excuses and lets him go–because they’re on a mission from God.
+Just like everything else, however, she believes his flimsy excuses as he begs his way out of impending death and lets him go–because they’re on a mission from God.